MeetKai/fullstack-interview/README.md

 - [Next.js Documentation](https://nextjs.org/docs)
 - [GitHub API Documentation](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#search-repositories)
-- In addition to the above documentation, you may use whatever tools you'd like, chatGPT, cursor, supermaven, stackoverflow, reddit, etc.
+- In addition to the above documentation, you may use whatever tools you'd like (LLMs, google, stackoverflow, etc...)

 ---
 This repo is setup with tailwindcss, but you may feel free to use whatever design systems you are comfortable with.